 Your spending decisions can significantly affect your budget, especially when it comes to how you determine what constitutes a necessity.
 For some people, high-speed internet is a must-have, while for others, it's a luxury item that can easily be eliminated.
 How you allocate your money can also affect your budget.
 Some families of two put a significant portion of their income toward savings or paying off debt.
 Others only make minimum credit card payments, have no debt or don't save.
 Your budget will generally be more costly if you save money, have investments or have a lot of debt.
 Luxury items, food preferences and your housing situation can also affect your budget.
 For example, people who live in areas with high property taxes tend to budget more for housing.

 Necessities such as food and shelter can't be eliminated from your budget.
 Your housing costs should generally take up no more than 25 to 30 percent of your gross earnings.
-According to the 2015 census, the average monthly housing cost in the U.S. was $1,030.
+According to the Bureau of Labor Statistics, the average monthly housing cost in the U.S. in 2017 was $1,657.
 Food is also a major budget cost.
 On average, Americans spend 5 percent of their income on food, with another 6 percent on dining out, making a total of 11 percent.
 If you make $3,000 a month, that's $330 a month on food for you alone.
 Costs vary depending upon age and whether you're living on a frugal, moderate or expensive budget.
 If you need to own a car, your necessity budget will also increase.
-The Bureau of Labor Statistics puts the cost of car ownership at $8,003 per year, which is nearly $667 per month.
+The Bureau also puts the cost of car ownership at $9,576 per year, which is nearly $798 per month.

 While they might seem like necessities, you generally don't need cellphones or cable television to survive.
 These items can greatly increase the cost of your monthly budget.
-The average American spends $1,000 a year on cellphone bills, which averages out to just over $83 a month.
+For example, J.D.
+Power reports that American have an average monthly service bill of $157, which is up from $149 from 2017.
 You can look into ways to lower this monthly cost, including switching to a less expensive service provider.
 Clothing, entertainment and similar items will also inflate your monthly budget, and decisions about how often to eat out and whether to use luxury products can also affect your budget.

 - AAA Newsroom: AAA Reveals True Cost of Vehicle Ownership